-- 1. Students will understand the concept of a limit. - 2.
-Students will understand and be able to apply the major theorems in analysis. - 3.
-Students will understand the major principles at play in analysis. - 4.
+- 2. Students will understand when limit operations can be interchanged. - 3.
+Students will understand and be able to apply the major theorems in analysis. - 4.
+Students will understand the major principles at play in analysis. - 5.
 Students will develop presentation and critique skills.